mhoc/buzzwordy/README.md

-# buzzwordy
+# BUZZWORDY

-A Slackbot to Grade Buzzwordy-ness
+A node module to detect and generate buzzwordy phrases!